-Businesses of every size struggle with communicating complex products or services in a simple, clear way.
-This can stifle action by confusing potential buyers about the value those products can bring.
-It can also challenge your sales team as they try to connect client needs with your product or service benefits.
+Many companies struggle with communicating complex products or services in a simple, clear way.
+This can stifle action by confusing potential customers about the value those products can bring and it can challenge your sales team as they try to connect customer needs with your product or service benefits.

 We’ve put together four practical ideas to help you communicate complex products and services in a simple, easy-to-digest way: